-Canning and Preserving the Harvest
+Canning, Preserving and Storing the Harvest

 Why Store Food

 On the one hand, this may seem like a ridiculous question.
 We all need to eat.
 And we need to eat everyday in order to stay strong and healthy and do our work.
 It may seem unnecessary to store food in any quantity, if there is a local grocery store on every corner.
 But what if a prolonged emergency situation develops?
 Stores run out of food quickly, and if roads are closed or destroyed then deliveries will not be made.
 So, having a weeks worth of food stored at home, can give you peace of mind.
 Some people will choose to have even more food on hand.
-Preserving and canning food will give you garden fresh foods to enjoy, all year long.
+Canning, preserving and storing food will give you garden fresh foods to enjoy, all year long.

-Ways to Store Food
+Canning, Preserving, and Storing the Harvest – Different Ways to Store Food

 The most common ways to store fresh food for the future are canning, dehydrating, and freezing.

 Canning refers to both preserving food with a pressure canner and with a hot water bath canner.
 When the foods are fruits, and other high acid foods such as pickles, the hot water bath canner is appropriate.
 This method normally takes less time.
 The food will be safe to eat for at least one year, according to USDA guidelines.